Links on Android Authority may earn us a commission. Learn more.

 Fitbit Premium: What is it, and do you need it?

 Fitbit Premium launched in 2019.
 It’s a premium membership service that offers Fitbit diehards detailed insights into their fitness and health metrics.
 The membership includes daily reminders, tips, advanced sleep stats, training plans, workout videos, and more.
 It will set you back $10 per month, but you can try it out for free for 90 days.
 You can also save a bit of money by opting for a yearly subscription that goes for $79.99.
-Or, kick things up a notch and add one-on-one health coaching with a real professional for $54.99 a month.
+At one point, Fitbit offered a $54.99 a month plan that added one-on-one health coaching with a professional, but the company is no longer taking sign-ups for that tier.

 The service is available more or less globally, but only in English for now.
 Fitbit is working on adding new languages, including German, Japanese, French, Spanish, Italian, Swedish, and Dutch.
 We’ll be sure to update this article when that happens.